 One of her latest books is Defined by Design: The Surprising Power of Hidden Gender, Age and Body Bias in Everyday Products and Places (Prometheus Books, 2017, distributed by Rowman & Littlefield).
 It is now available in Chinese and Korean translations.

-Another new book, Shedding New Light on Art Museum Additions: Front Stage and Back Stage Experiences, co-authored with Altaf Engineer (Routledge, 2017) was recently published.
+She co-authored another recent book, Shedding New Light on Art Museum Additions: Front Stage and Back Stage Experiences, with Altaf Engineer (Routledge, 2017).

 She is also the author of two award-winning books, Designing for Diversity: Gender, Race, and Ethnicity in the Architectural Profession (University of Illinois Press, 2001, 2008), Design Juries on Trial: The Renaissance of the Design Studio (Van Nostrand Reinhold, 1991; 20thAnniversary Edition, 2012 available on Amazon.com) and over 100 publications.

 She has testified before Congress regarding gender equity in public restrooms.

 Professor Anthony teaches, conducts research, and writes about how spaces and places affect people.
-Her expertise focuses on such topics as social and behavioral factors in design, gender and race in contemporary architecture, and entrepreneurship in design.
+Her expertise includes social and behavioral factors in design, gender and race in contemporary architecture, and entrepreneurship in design.